FranklinChen/test-catch2-cmake/README.md

 - Compiler warnings are enabled (`-Wall -Wextra -Wpedantic`)
 - Build type should be set to `Release` for optimal performance
 - Tests are tagged by feature category for selective execution
+- **macOS ABI Compatibility**: Catch2 must be built from source with the same compiler.
+Homebrew's catch2 is built with Apple Clang (libc++), which is ABI-incompatible with GCC's libstdc++

 ## Maintenance & Version Updates